nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-One or more modules do not contain details of grade point or credits.
+There are no modules tagged as completed.

   * 2a1.
 CAP5BUDDY displays an error message.